Chapter 15.35

 903.2.19 – 903.2.21 {CFC text not modified}

 903.2.22 Additions to Group A, B, E, F, H, I, L, M, R, S, and certain miscellaneous Group U occupancies.
-For additions to existing Groups A, B, E, F, H, I, L, M, R, S, and U occupancies not exempted in 903.2, an automatic fire extinguishing system (AFES) shall be required throughout the entire building when 1 of the following thresholds is exceeded.
+For additions to existing Groups A, B, E, F, H, I, L, M, R, S, and U occupancies not exempted in 903.2, an automatic fire extinguishing system (AFES) shall be required throughout the entire building when one of the following thresholds is exceeded.
 For purposes of floor area calculations, Group U (attached private garages or similar) occupancies shall be included in the floor area calculation.

 1. The combined floor area of the existing building plus the addition exceeds 5,000 square feet.